 • Survey responses suggested that meeting agendas were deliberated duly with diverse and active board participation.

-• To ensure effective oversight, we have appointed external directors to chair the board and its advisory committees for nomination and remuneration since April 2021.
+• To ensure effective oversight for stronger governance, we have appointed external directors to chair the board and its advisory committees for nomination and remuneration since April 2021.
+(The two committees were combined in June 2024 as they handle nomination and remuneration matters which are interrelated.)

 c.
 Operations of the board